srtee/lammps-USER-CONP2/README.md

     pre-calculates the "pure electrode" charge vector q_c such that Aq_c = 1V x d (1V = "evscale" in LAMMPS units), then solves for the charge vector as: q*(DV) = q*(0) + DV x q_c, where Aq*(0) = b

-    in conp mode, DV is Vleft - Vright (no second evscale conversion needed) in conq mode, DV is chosen such that q*.d = Q (as input, including equal-style)

-    in either mode the fix now outputs the appropriate scalar (Q for conp, V for conq)

-    conq can be derived from the latest conp/v2+ class

 conq --
     imposes a _constant total charge_ constraint on the electrodes, where the _total_ charge is set to - and + v_left on left and right electrodes respectively, but individual charges dynamically update.
     This is done by calculating A per timestep such that e.(A(t)q_c + q*(0)) = q_target.
+    This fix outputs a scalar, which is the V which would be required to achieve the stated total charge in a constant potential simulation with the given solvent conformation.
     The Hamiltonian is a Legendre transform of the constant potential Hamiltonian, and the resulting ensemble also corresponds to imposing a constant displacement field instead of a constant electric field [3].
 Applications currently very uncertain, but there is certainly at least one very interesting paper to be written about this!

+ # Citations

 [1] Dufils et al, PRL **123** (19): 195501 (2019)

 [2] Raiteri et al, J Chem Phys **153**: 164714 (2020)

 [3] Zhang et al, J Phys Energy **2**: 032005 (2020)